Lauranesbitt/2nd-Year-Project/README.md

 Note:
 - This project is currently hosted on a free account on www.cloud9.io so the server may go to sleep automatically meaning that the web app may not be accessible through this link
+- All files can be cloned or downloaded however the project is not set to run locally as the database is linked to www.cloud9.io

 Collaborators:
 - Kevin Maher